jjmmpp/J124-Final-Project/README.md

 # J124 Final Project - Salaries After Graduation
 ## Where does it pay off to focus your college efforts:
-### Major/Degree
-### School Type
+### School Type or Region or Major/Degree?
-### Region

-I wanted to see if from this data it could be determined which education choices were the best and which were the worst for earning potential.
+I made some conclusions just looking at these data sets:

-One data set is humorous - describing a type of school as *party*.
-Since I included this data set, I thought my article pitch should be on the more levitous side.
-This data set was also problematic because some schools had two categories, such as *state* and *party*.
+"School Type" is somewhat humorous - describing a type of school as *party*.
+This data set was problematic because some schools were listed twice, in two categories, such as *state* and *party*.
 For purposes of writing an article, I would contact whoever put the data together for further information on what makes a school a "party school."

-Also, I question how useful is this data beyond interest/amusement?
-Most will go to local schools for reasons of affordability.
-Further, how many even have access to ivy league education?
-That would be important to include in the article.
+I would want to include discussion of it because its interesting, but not without clarification from source of data.
+Further, most students will go to local schools for reasons of affordability.
+How many even have access to ivy league education?
+These are other reasons I did not analyze this data set.

 **I believe that the most valuable information from these data sets is *Degree*.
 That is what one can category in these data sets that allows for most freedom of choice -- not region or school type.** This would be in my nutgraf.
 I would have to investigate this further -- such as look into statistics on how close to home college students tend to stay